Does remote team affect your business cybersecurity? The greatest misconception

 Cybercrime – any crime that involves the use of a computer connected to some network — is an issue that affects a huge number of users, but which unfortunately only very few are aware of or are concerned with.
 According to the 2017 Norton Cyber Security Report, in 2017, 978 million people from 20 different countries fell victim to cybercrime.
 Mobilunity has made a research that these victims lost $172 billion in that year.
 That’s equivalent to the entire annual state government budget of the state of New York for 2019, and 17 times the annual state government budget of the state of Alaska for 2018.
 Evidently, cybercrime affects us in levels that are incontestably alarming, to say the least, and it’s an issue which we all have to be more well-informed about so we can more proactively and more effectively address it.

-Delving into the details of cybercrimes and dealing with them through cyber security become even more compelling in the context of IT outsourcing, which is more prevalent today than ever before.
+Delving into the details of cybercrimes and dealing with them through cybersecurity services become even more compelling in the context of IT outsourcing, which is more prevalent today than ever before.
 It’s unsurprisingly common for businesses to have misconceptions about cyber security and IT outsourcing and their correlation with cybercrimes.
-In this article, therefore, let’s take a deep dive into the interplay between cyber security and IT outsourcing.
+In this article, therefore, let’s take a deep dive into the interplay between cyber security as a service and IT outsourcing.

 Current Cyber Security Trends

-Before will start relating cyber security with outsourcing, let’s first take a look at general cyber security trends.
+Before will start relating outsourcing cybersecurity, let’s first take a look at general cyber security trends.
 LinkedIn’s Information Security Community, comprised of over 350,000 members.

 Recovery from Cybercrimes

 Cybercrimes or cyberattacks are very difficult to detect, and on average, it takes businesses around 200 days to detect a security breach or cyber security hacking.
 It is therefore very critical for a company inflicted with a security breach to recover from the attack in the soonest possible time.